-Direct interactions.
+- Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-apply for our products or services;
+- apply for our products or services;

-create an account on our websites;
+- create an account on our websites;

-subscribe to our services or publications;
+- subscribe to our services or publications;

-request marketing to be sent to you;
+- request marketing to be sent to you;

-enter a competition, promotion or survey;
+- enter a competition, promotion or survey;

-or give us feedback.
+- or give us feedback.

-Third parties or publicly available sources.
+- Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

-Identity and Contact Data from your employer or contracting organisation or one of its agents or counterparties where we act as a data processor on behalf of a client or respondent acting as data controller, for example to create user accounts in a Thomas Murray website or application
+- Identity and Contact Data from your employer or contracting organisation or one of its agents or counterparties where we act as a data processor on behalf of a client or respondent acting as data controller, for example to create user accounts in a Thomas Murray website or application

-Technical Data from the following parties:
+- Technical Data from the following parties:

-analytics providers such as Google based outside the EU;
+- analytics providers such as Google based outside the UK and EU;

-Identity and Contact Data from publicly availably sources such as Companies House and the Electoral Register based inside the EU.
+- Identity and Contact Data from publicly availably sources such as Companies House and the Electoral Register based inside the UK.

 4. How we use your personal data